 Puntarelle con acciughe are the sprouts of Catalonian chicory served fresh as a salad with anchovies.

-Fiori di zucca are also popular, zucchini flowers stuffed with mozzarella and anchovies, dipped in a batter then deep fried.
+Fiori di zucca are also popular, zucchini flowers stuffed with mozzarella and anchovies, dipped in a batter, then deep fried.

 You will find slow cooked dishes like pollo con peperoni (chicken stewed with peppers), allesso di bollito (slow simmered beef), or coda alla vaccinara (the local version of oxtail with tomato sauce, herbs, pine nuts, raisins, and bitter cocoa).
-Or the delicious slow roasted porchetta, often sliced and served as a sandwich.
+Or perhaps you’ll like the delicious slow roasted porchetta, often sliced and served as a sandwich.

 Coratella coi carciofi, “Quinto quarto” cuts of meat, heart, lungs, and other insides, slowly cooked with artichokes.
 This one was a bit difficult to track down but I did manage to find it.

-Fried things and street food.
+Fried things and street food

 Cacio e pepe at Roma Spirita